okyere/excel-data-collection/README.md

 ## Setup
 ### Get Postgresql database up
 If you already have a postgres database up and running, clone this repository and skip to the database migration step.
-Get a postgresql database going.
+Otherwise, get a postgresql database going.
 Install docker on your OS.
 This is tested on MacOS and Linux.
 Then use the postgres image here https://store.docker.com/images/022689bf-dfd8-408f-9e1c-19acac32e57b?tab=description by running

     docker pull postgres